-The faculty has defined six competencies in which baccalaureate degree students will be assessed periodically during their studies at UAS.
+The faculty has defined six competencies that inform degree program and general education learning outcomes.
 The general education courses as well as degree requirements will help students develop and improve their skills in six critical areas.
 No one course will cover all the competencies.
 Assignments and tasks will be embedded into the course objectives of many different courses at different levels of the curricula to provide students the opportunity to learn and demonstrate mastery of these competencies.

 Competency in Communication: College graduates should be able to write, speak, read, and listen effectively for a variety of purposes and audiences.
 Whether their aim is personal, academic, or professional, they should be able to communicate ideas and information effectively.